Understand your company's position and learn more about the options available

 How long do I need to keep my business records?

-Severe penalties can be imposed for businesses that fail to produce business and accounting records when requested by HMRC.
-These fines can potentially amount to several thousand pounds or more.
+Fines and penalties can be imposed on businesses that fail to produce business and accounting records when requested by HMRC.
+These fines can potentially amount to several thousand pounds or more depending on the severity of the offence.

-Lack of physical space in which to store records can be an issue for some businesses, but you can keep them digitally rather than in paper form if you wish – you just need to bear in mind that they must be clearly legible.
+Lack of physical space in which to store records can be an issue for some businesses, but you can keep them digitally rather than in paper form and still remain compliant of your duties – you just need to bear in mind that they must be clearly legible.

 Exactly how long you need to retain your records depends on your business structure – essentially, whether you’re self-employed or run a limited company.
 If you’re an employer, regardless of your business structure, you also have certain liabilities when it comes to the retention of documents.